 COBRA: "How to Continue Your Health Care Coverage" discusses COBRA and Minnesota continuation coverage.

-Portability: "Portability of Health Care Coverage" discusses your health care coverage when you change jobs or change from one health plan company to another.
+Portability: Minnesota Health Information Clearinghouse Frequently Asked Questions and Answers discusses your health care coverage when you change jobs or change from one health plan company to another.

 Individual and Family Health Plans available in Minnesota

-- "Licensed Companies That Sell Individual and Family Health Care Coverage in Minnesota" (PDF: 14.42KB/1 page).
+- "Licensed Companies That Sell Individual and Family Health Care Coverage in Minnesota" (PDF).
 Lists companies that sell in the private market with web links to learn more about the specific plans offered and their cost.

 - MinnesotaCare, a public program, where you pay a premium based on family size and income.
 You must qualify to be enrolled.
 MinnesotaCare is provided through the Minnesota Department of Human Services, 651 297-3862 or 1-800-627-3672.